Deconvolution of arbitrary distribution functions and densities: Convergence of the deconvolution function

-Clearly, a necessary condition for the applicability of the last theorem is the continuity of $F_X$.
-The theorem reveals the effect of a c.f. $\Phi_\varepsilon$ with a compact support.
-It is then not possible to recover the blurred d.f. $F_X$, unless also $\Phi_X$ possesses a compact support.
+Clearly, a necessary condition for the applicability of the last theorem is the continuity of $F_\chi$.
+The theorem reveals the effect of a c.f. $\Phi_\mu$ with a compact support.
+It is then not possible to recover the blurred d.f. $F_\chi$, unless also $\Phi_\chi$ has a compact support.
 More detailed statements on this case can be found below.
-Finally, it transpires through Theorem \ref{SatzglmKvgzDm} that the convergence to zero neither depends on the existence of any moments nor on the support of $F_X$.
-This is quite remarkable.
-For instance, suppose $F_\bareps$ has moments up to order $K_{F_\bareps}$ and $F_X$ has moments up to order $K_{F_X}$, for $K_{F_\bareps} < K_{F_X}$.
-It then follows from the properties of convolution that $\mathfrak{D}(\cdot,m)$ has moments up to order $K_{F_\bareps}$.
-But if $\mathfrak{D}(\cdot,m)\rightarrow F_X$, as $m \rightarrow \infty$, in the limit, we return to a function with moments up to order $K_{F_X}$.
-Similarly, if $F_X$ has a finite support.
-In these circumstances, regardless of $F_\bareps$, the support of $\mathfrak{D}(\cdot,m)$ is either infinite or increases as $m$ increases, whereas the limit function, if convergence to zero holds, possesses a finite support.
+Finally, it turns out through Theorem \ref{SatzglmKvgzDm} that the convergence to zero neither depends on the existence of any moments nor on the support of $F_\chi$, which is quite remarkable.
+For instance, suppose that $F_\bareps$ has moments up to order $K_\bareps$ and $F_\chi$ has moments up to order $K_\chi$, for $K_\bareps < K_\chi$.
+It then follows from the properties of convolution that $\mathfrak{D}(\cdot,m)$ has moments up to order $K_\bareps$.
+But if $\mathfrak{D}(\cdot,m)\rightarrow F_\chi$, as $m \rightarrow \infty$, in the limit, we return to a function with moments up to order $K_\chi$.
+Similarly, if $F_\chi$ has a finite support.
+In these circumstances, regardless of $F_\bareps$, the support of $\mathfrak{D}(\cdot,m)$ is either infinite or increases as $m$ increases, whereas the limit function, if convergence to zero holds, has a finite support.